Huerte/Gitomation/Inspirational_Quote.md

 ### "You don't need anybody to tell you who you are or what you are.
 You are what you are!" - John Lennon
 ### "Life without love is like a tree without blossoms or fruit." - Kahlil Gibran
 ### "The difference between winning and losing is most often not quitting." - Walt Disney
+### "Life can be the scariest and most beautiful thing simultaneously." - Maxime Lagace